 Become a High School Math Teacher in 5 Steps

 High school math teachers instruct secondary school students in various mathematics courses, building on basic skills the students developed in primary school and offering opportunities for advanced studies in subjects such as trigonometry and calculus.
 To become an entry-level high school math teacher, you should pursue at least a bachelor's degree and earn your teaching certification.
-Schools offering Teaching - Math degrees can also be found in these popular choices.

 What Is a High School Math Teacher?